Patrick Friday Eze

-Patrick Friday Eze (born 22 December 1992) is a Nigerian professional footballer who plays as a forward for Turkish club Ankara Keçiörengücü.
+Patrick Friday Eze (born 22 December 1992) is a Nigerian professional footballer who plays as a forward.

 Career

-In his homeland, Eze played with Ajiya Babes and Zamfara United, before moving abroad to Ivorian club Africa Sports in 2011.
+Born in Kaduna, Eze played with Ajiya Babes and Zamfara United in his homeland, before moving abroad to Ivorian club Africa Sports in 2011.
 He won the national championship in his first season with the side.
-Eze subsequently appeared for Africa Sports in the qualification phase for the 2012 CAF Champions League.
+Eze also appeared for Africa Sports in the qualification phase for the 2012 CAF Champions League.

-In the summer of 2013, Eze moved to Serbia and signed with SuperLiga side Rad.
-He was transferred to fellow top league club Napredak Kruševac in the 2014 winter transfer window, failing to make an impact with both sides.
-In the summer of 2014, Eze signed with newly promoted Mladost Lučani.
+In the summer of 2013, Eze moved to Europe and signed with Serbian SuperLiga club Rad.
+He switched to league rivals Napredak Kruševac in the 2014 winter transfer window.
+In the summer of 2014, Eze was acquired by newly promoted Mladost Lučani.
 He scored a hat-trick in a 3–2 home league victory over Spartak Subotica on 7 March 2015.
 Eze finished the season as the league's top scorer with 15 goals.

 In July 2015, Eze moved to the United Arab Emirates and signed with Fujairah.
-He was the team's top scorer in the 2015–16 season, netting 14 goals from 24 league appearances, as the club suffered relegation from the UAE Pro League.
-In July 2016, Eze was sent on a season-long loan to Saudi club Al Qadsiah.
+He was the team's top scorer in the 2015–16 UAE Pro League, netting 14 goals in 24 appearances, but failed to save the club from relegation.
+In July 2016, Eze was sent on a season-long loan to Saudi Pro League side Al Qadsiah.

 In August 2017, Eze was transferred to Turkish club Konyaspor, penning a three-year contract.
-He was later loaned to Denizlispor in January 2018.
+He was loaned out to Denizlispor in January 2018.

-After spending several months without a club, Eze signed with Polish club Raków Częstochowa in early 2019.
-He left the club at the end of the season where his contract expired.
-On 20 October 2019, Eze joined Jordanian club Al-Ramtha SC.